zacernst/metalpipe/source/data_journey.rst

 Nodes may have access to the entire message, or it is possible to specify which key-value pair is passed to it.
 This is done by using the ``key`` option in the node definition.
-If the node will be generating results to be passed downstream, then we need to either (1) specify the for those results; or (2) make sure that the node is generating a dictionary.
+If the node will be generating results to be passed downstream, then we need to either (1) specify the output key for those results; or (2) make sure that the node is generating a dictionary.
 If (2), then by default the dictionary will be merged into the incoming message, and the combined dictionary will be placed on the node's outgoing queue.
 If a specific key is specified for the generated data, then we use the ``output_key`` option in the node definition.